Parity Poster Helps Patients Report Unfair Insurance Practices

 - health plan's name,

-The following resources were written prior to the release of the Final Rules:
+The following resources were created prior to the release of the Final Rules: